• Skip to primary navigation

 For example, if you have an Intel processor, the integrated graphics will be named “Intel HD Graphics XXXX” and the second Graphics card will be named something like NVIDIA GeForce GTX 700M.

-Follow the steps below to find the storage capacity of your computer.
+You can follow the steps below to find the storage capacity of a Windows computer.

 Local Storage On Windows Settings Screen